Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-Our 46.6% AI Resilience Score reflects a real tension here.
-AI tools are already handling a lot of the prep work that used to eat up faculty time: drafting syllabi, building rubrics, brainstorming readings.
-Professors at schools across the country are using tools like Gemini and Claude for exactly these tasks [1], and faculty in communications are even bringing AI speech-coaching tools directly into their public-speaking units [2].
-That shift is real and it is not slowing down.
+Communications professors earn a 47.8% AI Resilience Score from us, which puts them in a real zone of change.
+AI is already handling a lot of the prep work: drafting syllabi, building rubrics, generating reading lists.
+Faculty at institutions across the country are using tools like Gemini and Claude for exactly these tasks [1], and a College Board study found that communication faculty are redesigning assignments around AI literacy rather than ignoring it [3].

 Reveal More